Jeremy Guthrie: Eastern Reyes del Tigre

 In July 2020, Guthrie came out of retirement to pitch for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic).

 Personal life

 Guthrie is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and he served for two years as a missionary for the church in Spain.
-He lives in Portland, Oregon, with his wife, Jenny and they are the parents of three children.
+He lives in Kansas City, Missouri, with his wife, Jenny and they are the parents of three children.

 As announced by the LDS Church on February 1, 2018, Guthrie began a three-year assignment as president of its Texas Houston South Mission in July 2018.

 Guthrie was born to a Japanese American mother from Hawaii.
 He is a yonsei or fourth generation Japanese American, but does not speak Japanese.